All Episodes

 Why do they keep saying a $700 billion bailout bill passed the House?

-It isn't it the Senate version.
+Isn't it the Senate version?

-There's not going to be a conference committee on this, or conference report on this.
+There's not going to be a conference committee on this or conference report on this.